 viognier from an adjacent parcel.
 Following harvest, it

 was assembled, in blind tasting, from the most intense

 Fermentation: Whole-berry, destemmed, not crushed,

-fermented on indigenous yeast; pressed after seven days;natural malolactic.
+fermented on indigenous yeast; pressed after eight days;natural malolactic.

 All estate grown grapes, hand harvested.
 Destemmed and

 whole berry fermented on the native yeasts, followed by full

 malolactic on the naturally-occurring bacteria; 1.05g/L